vamshigaddi/Glaucoma-disease-classification/README.md

 Apply augmentation techniques to enhance dataset diversity.
 ## Model Training:

-Fine-tune the Xception model on the training dataset.
+Fine-tuned the Xception model on the training dataset.
 ## Evaluation:

-Assess model performance using the test dataset and calculate test accuracy.
+Assess model performance using the test dataset and calculated test accuracy.

 ## Conclusion:
 The Glaucoma Classification Project demonstrates the potential of deep learning in accurately diagnosing glaucoma from retinal images.
 By leveraging pre-trained models, data augmentation, and rigorous evaluation, the project achieves high test accuracy of 93%, contributing to the advancement of glaucoma diagnosis and treatment